Updated: 3 days ago

 California Divorce in 2021 - Ultimate California Divorce Guide

-Getting a divorce is not easy for everyone involved, it's a very tedious process, and sometimes it can also be expensive.
+Getting a divorce in California is not easy for everyone involved, it's a tedious process, and sometimes it can also be expensive.
 Under the right circumstances, you can get a divorce for FREE in California (without getting a lawyer involved).

 To be able to get a divorce without a divorce attorney you must:

 Be in mutual agreement about asset division and debts.